 Mediastinal masses are divided into those that occur in the anterior, middle, and posterior mediastinum.
 The anterior mediastinum extends from the sternum to the pericardium in the inferior region and from the sternum to the brachiocephalic vessels in the superior region.
 The middle mediastinum lies between the anterior and posterior mediastinum.
 The posterior mediastinum is bounded by the pericardium and trachea anteriorly and the vertebral column posteriorly.

-In adults, the most common causes vary by location:
+In adults, the most common causes of mediastinal masses vary by location:

 Anterior mediastinum: Thymomas and lymphomas Overview of Lymphoma Lymphomas are a heterogeneous group of tumors arising in the reticuloendothelial and lymphatic systems.
 The major types are Hodgkin lymphoma Non-Hodgkin lymphoma See table Comparison of Hodgkin... read more (both Hodgkin and non-Hodgkin)

 Middle mediastinum: Lymph node enlargement and vascular masses

 For other causes, see figure .
 Chronic fibrosing mediastinitis (eg, caused by tuberculosis, histoplasmosis) is a rare cause of mediastinal masses.

 Some Causes of Mediastinal Masses in Adults

 In children, the most common mediastinal masses are neurogenic tumors and cysts.
 For other causes, see table .